mauriciovigolo/keycloak-angular/README.md

 ## About

-`Keycloak-Angular` is a library that makes it easier to use [Keycloak-js](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) in Angular applications.
+`Keycloak-Angular` is a library that makes it easier to use [keycloak-js](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) in Angular applications.
 It provides the following features:

 - **Easy Initialization**: Use the `provideKeycloak` function to set up and initialize a Keycloak instance with `provideAppInitializer`.
 This simplifies the setup process.
 - **Angular DI Support**: The Keycloak client instance can be injected directly into Angular components, services, and other parts of your app.
 There’s no need to create a custom service to wrap the client.
 - **HTTP Interceptors**: Add the Bearer token to the `Authorization` header with built-in interceptors.
 These are modular and easy to configure using injection tokens.
 You can also create your own interceptors with provided helper functions.
-- **Keycloak Events as Signals**: Access Keycloak events easily using an Angular Signal, provided through the `KEYCLOAK_EVENT_SIGNAL` injection token.
+- **Keycloak Events as Signals**: Access Keycloak events easily using Angular Signals, provided through the `KEYCLOAK_EVENT_SIGNAL` injection token.
-- **Automatic Token Refresh**: Use the `withRefreshToken` feature to automatically refresh tokens when they expire, considering the user activity and a sessionTimeout.
+- **Automatic Token Refresh**: Use the `withAutoRefreshToken` feature to automatically refresh tokens when they expire, considering the user activity and a sessionTimeout.
 - **Custom Route Guards**: Use the `createAuthGuard` factory to build guards for `CanActivate` and `CanActivateChild`, helping you secure routes with custom logic.
 - **Role-Based Rendering**: The `*kaHasRoles` directive lets you show or hide parts of the DOM based on the user’s resource or realm roles.